Period two solution for a class of distributed delay differential equations: Introduction

+In this paper, applying the idea of Kaplan and Yorke \cite{Kaplan=000026Yorke:1974}, we study the existence of a symmetric periodic solution to the following distributed DDE:

-where $f:D\subseteq\mathbb{R}\to\mathbb{R}$ is a Lipschitz continuous function.
-If $f$ is a certain odd function, as in \cite{Kaplan=000026Yorke:1974}, it is shown that a symmetric periodic solution is given as the solution of the following system of ODEs: The system of ODEs is a planar Hamiltonian system with the following Hamiltonian function
+where $f$ and $g$ are continuous functions, satisfying certain additional properties.
+If $f$ and $g$ are suitable symmetric odd functions, it is shown that a period-2 solution, satisfying the symmetric condition $x(t)=-x(t-1)\ \left(\forall t\in\mathbb{R}\right)$, is given as a solution of the following system of ODEs: The system of ODEs (\ref{eq:Hameq}) represents a planar Hamiltonian system with the following Hamiltonian function:

-(see \cite{Schaaf: 1990} and reference therein).
-For some particular nonlinear function $f(x)$, explicit form of the periodic solution for (\ref{eq:DDDE}) can be given in terms of the Jacobi elliptic function.
+Since (\ref{eq:Hameq}) is a Hamiltonian system, for some particular nonlinear function $f$ and $g$, it is possible to obtain an explicit form of the periodic solution.
+The form would help our understanding to the nature of the periodic solutions to (\ref{eq:DDDE}).
+In this paper, we find a symmetric periodic solution of (\ref{eq:DDDE}), exploitting the planar Hamiltonian system (\ref{eq:Hameq}), and obtain a sufficient condition for the existence of such a symmetric periodic solution of (\ref{eq:DDDE}) in Theorem \ref{thm:SPPScond}.
+We then recover the results obtained in \cite{Nakata:2018,Nakata:2021} from the view point of equation (\ref{eq:DDDE}).
+Kennedy \cite{Kennedy:2014} studied the existence of a periodic solution for a general distributed DDE including (\ref{eq:DDDE}) as a special case, employing the fixed point theorem.
+We here obtain a slightly different condition from the one obtained in \cite{Kennedy:2014}, due to our different approach.

 The paper is organized as follows.
-In Section 2, we first characterize a symmetric period $2$ solution of (\ref{eq:DDDE}).
-It is shown that period 2 solution can yield a family of periodic solutions of for a distributed DDE with a multiplicative parameter.
-In Section 3, we introduce the notion of ``Special Symmetric Periodic Solution (SSPS)'', which is analogue to the symmetric periodic solution of (\ref{eq:disc_dde}) in \cite{Kaplan=000026Yorke:1974} for a discrete DDE.
-We show that SSPS of (\ref{eq:DDDE}) is related to a periodic solution of Hamiltonian system of ODEs (\ref{eq:Hameq}), see Proposition \ref{Thm:iff}.
-In Section 3, we introduce 2 particular examples where the period 2 solution is expressed in terms of the Jacobi elliptic functions.
-Detailed computations and materials are summarized in Appendix.
+In Section 2, we characterize a symmetric period-$2$ solution of (\ref{eq:DDDE}).
+It is shown that a period-2 solution yields a family of periodic solutions for a distributed DDE with a multiplicative parameter.
+In Section 3, we introduce the notion of \textit{Special Symmetric Periodic Solution} (SSPS for short), following \cite{IvanovDormayer:1998,IvanovDormayer:1999}.
+We show that an SSPS of (\ref{eq:DDDE}) is related to a periodic solution of Hamiltonian system of ODEs (\ref{eq:Hameq}), see Theorem \ref{Thm:iff}.
+In Section 4, following \cite{Schaaf: 1990}, we obtain an explicit condition for (\ref{eq:Hameq}) to have a period-2 solution, thus a condition for (\ref{eq:DDDE}) to have a period-2 solution, that is an SSPS.
+In Section 5, we reconsider particular examples of (\ref{eq:DDDE}), from the previous studies \cite{Nakata:2018,Nakata:2021}.
+In the special cases, period-2 solutions are expressed in terms of the Jacobi elliptic functions.
+Detailed computations and materials are summarized in Appendices A, B and C.